nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 The `cd` command allows users to set a module as the **current module**, which accomplishes two things:
 * Firstly, it filters the current task list in the UI to only show tasks from the corresponding module
 * Additionally, all further commands are parsed in the context of the corresponding module.
-For instance, commands that require a task index, such as `remove -t 1`, will now base the index on the *updated filtered* task list.
+For instance, commands that require a task index, such as `remove task 1`, will now base the index on the *updated filtered* task list.

 The relevant commands are:
 * **`cd <module code>`** sets the current module to the module with the specified module code